-Re: new ways to share our teaching and learning - Electronic assessment system
+Re: New ways to share our Teaching, learning & assessment

-The set of circumstances that we find ourselves is has made us consider how we can continue to share with you the wonderful experiences that your children enjoy at Hirst Wood Nursery School.
-In order to continue to work in partnership with you we have invested in an electronic system that we can upload photographs and observations to, and that you can look at on your phone or computer.
+We have invested in an electronic system that we can upload photographs and observations to, and that you can look at on your phone or computer which is called EYLog.
 We hope that you will feel that this will be beneficial and reassuring to know that your child is busy and enjoying their time at School.

 While there is a statutory need to record and monitor progress, we also need to ensure that this process doesn’t get in the way of us interacting and engaging with the children – assessment is about noticing what children can do and what they know – it is not about lots of data and evidence and taking staff away from children for extended periods of time.
 When your child started with us you will have received a copy of the Birth 5 Matters leaflet which explains the Ranges.
 Please bear in mind that we use a ‘best fit’ approach and this is an overview rather than an exact science.